Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Wireless Secret Key Agreement

 The next evolution in secret-key sharing was the exploitation of the common randomness inherent in reciprocal wireless communication channels.
 Koorapaty \emph{et al.} relied on the independence of the channels between transmitter/receiver and transmitter/eavesdropper to use the phase of the fading coefficients as a secret key \cite{Hassan00}.
-Other techniques include key generation via \begin{itemize} \item discretizing extracted coefficients of the multipath components \cite{Shah07}, \item quantizing the channel phases for a multitone communication system such that multiple independent phases are used to generate longer keys \cite{Sayeed08}, \item directly quantizing the complex channel coefficients \cite{Shah06}, \item a purposely constructed random variable whose realizations are communicated between the legitimate nodes, with secrecy achieved when the eavesdropper lacks channel state information \cite{Mclaughlin08}, \item exploiting the level crossing rates of the fading processes at the legitimate terminals \cite{Trappe10}, \item utilizing appropriately timed one-bit feedback available in practical networks due to Automatic Repeat reQuest (ARQ) protocols \cite{Abdallah10}. \end{itemize}
+Other techniques include key generation via \begin{itemize} \item discretizing extracted coefficients of the multipath components \cite{Shah07}, \item quantizing the channel phases for a multitone communication system such that multiple independent phases are used to generate longer keys \cite{Sayeed08}, \item directly quantizing the complex channel coefficients \cite{Shah06}, \item a purposely constructed random variable whose realizations are communicated between the legitimate nodes, with secrecy achieved when the eavesdropper lacks channel state information \cite{Mclaughlin08}, \item exploiting the level crossing rates of the fading processes at the legitimate terminals \cite{Trappe10}, \item inducing more rapid fluctuations in channels from which keys are to be extracted via transmit array optimization \cite{Sasaoka05}, \item utilization of channel estimates as correlated random variables for information reconciliation \cite{Sasaoka10}, \item utilizing appropriately timed one-bit feedback available in practical networks due to Automatic Repeat reQuest (ARQ) protocols \cite{Abdallah10}, \item using unknown deterministic parameters such as wideband multipath channel parameters that are estimated by both Alice and Bob \cite{WinJSAC13}.
+This is a departure from the common randomness framework of Maurer, and a new notion of intrinsic information is defined accordingly to quantify achievable secret-key lengths. \end{itemize}

+Not surprisingly, multiple-antenna channels have attracted considerable attention for their capabilities of increasing common randomness at the legitimate users.
+The MIMO secret-key capacity for Gaussian inputs and system model identical to that of \eqref{eq:yHe} is \cite{Renna13}